-It’s coming up on a year since Dutch solo sailor Laura Dekker, now 15, left Gibraltar on her planned circumnavigation on August 21st.
-She is now more than halfway round the world, heading for the labyrinth of coral reefs that surround the northern coastline of Australia.
-She left Vanuatu on August 8th, heading for the northern Australian city of Darwin.
+It’s coming up to a year since Dutch solo sailor Laura Dekker, now 15, left Gibraltar on her planned circumnavigation on 21st August 2010.
+She is now more than half way round the world, heading for the labyrinth of coral reefs that surround the northern coastline of Australia.
+She left Vanuatu on the 8th August, heading for the northern Australian city of Darwin.

 For the complete story, go to www.sail-world.com.